 As mentioned earlier, a large bleed requiring an emergency blood transfusion sometimes occurs in people with diverticula.
 However, the bleeding stops on its own in about 3 in 4 cases.
 Sometimes an operation is needed to stop the bleeding.

-See a doctor if you have a change in the pattern of your toilet habit.
-For example, a sudden change from your normal bowel habit to persisting constipation or diarrhoea, passing blood or mucus, or new pains.
-Even if you are known to have diverticula, a change of symptoms may indicate a new and different gut (intestinal) problem.
-Call an ambulance urgently if you have a large amount of bleeding from the bowel.
+It is always important to seek medical advice if there is a change in the pattern of your toilet habit.
+For example, this can include a sudden change from your normal bowel habit to persisting constipation or diarrhoea, passing blood or mucus, or new pains.

 Further reading and references